buster-bronco/emotive-hud/README.md

 ## Technical Notes

-- Portrait changes only affect the display within the Emotive HUD and /say//do messages.
+- Portrait changes only affect the display within the Emotive HUD and `/say` and `/do` messages.
 They do not modify the actor's default portrait in the character sheet.
 - This module uses WebSocket communication to synchronize portrait changes across clients in real-time

 ## Development Setup